FelixdelasPozas/pomodorotimelapse/readme.md

 ![statistics](https://cloud.githubusercontent.com/assets/12167134/8397665/aa08269a-1dd3-11e5-864e-ee362e6f52a0.jpg)

-All the options present in the main dialog to control the presence and position of the desktop widgets.
+All the options present in the main dialog to control the presence and position of the desktop widgets (screenshot from the Windows 11 version).

 ![options](https://github.com/user-attachments/assets/c26a8fa9-6c5d-4025-a1e9-75a7d3b12487)

-The three options of the ASCII art camera image.
+The three options of the ASCII art camera image (long, short and blocks ramps).

 ![asciiart](https://github.com/user-attachments/assets/8246580c-2c05-4cee-b91c-e980b143703c)